 他几岁了 tā jĭ suì le = How old is he?

 他的书 Tā de shū = His book

 他上周去了上海 Tā shàng zhōu qùle shànghǎi = He went to Shanghai last week

 Q1：How Many Chinese Alphabets Should I Learn?

-The total of Hànyǔ dà zìdiǎn (汉语大字典) contains 54,648 Chinese characters, including common and uncommon ones.
+The total of Hànyǔ dà zìdiǎn (汉语大字典) contains 54,648 Chinese characters or you can call Chinese Alphabets, including common and uncommon ones.
 Moreover, here are the levels:

 • 500 Chinese characters – getting the basics right